Smokin' Me Out

-"Smokin' Me Out" was the second single released from Warren G's second album, Take a Look Over Your Shoulder.
+"Smokin' Me Out" is the third and final single released from Warren G's second album, Take a Look Over Your Shoulder.
 The song featured Ron Isley on the chorus and sampled The Isley Brothers' song "Coolin' Me Out", for which all of the brothers were given writing credits.
 "Smokin' Me Out" was Warren G's fifth top-40 single, peaking at 35 on the Billboard Hot 100, the song was also a hit in the UK, where it peaked at 14.